arxiv-vanity/engrafo/README.md

 Converts LaTeX documents into beautiful responsive web pages.

-Turns this sort of thing:
+It turns this sort of thing:

 <img src="docs/screenshot-pdf.png" width="500">